ganxmdz/retrocide-mono/README.md

 ## Credits

-- Typeface design: **orbit**
+- Typeface and Microsite by Rome Stone (orbit)
-- Microsite implementation and packaging: contributors to this repository